Tourist Superior · M/C Bonita

 Twin Craters & Departure

-Santa Cruz Highlands — giant tortoises grazing in freshwater ponds, lava tunnels, Darwin finches, barn owls, and white-cheeked pintails in lush forested landscapes.
+Morning Arrive at Baltra Airport.
+Your naturalist guide greets you and assists with the transfer to Santa Cruz Island.
+Afternoon Santa Cruz Highlands — giant tortoises grazing in freshwater ponds, lava tunnels, Darwin finches, barn owls, and white-cheeked pintails in lush forested landscapes.
+Trail: 1–1.5 km · Easy

 Meals: Lunch & Dinner